aws-samples/saga-choreography-pattern/README.md

 ## Setting up the environment

 The CDK code in this repository creates the target architecture as shown in the above diagram.
-These include IAM roles, REST API on API Gateway, DynamoDB tables, Amazon EventBridge event buses and Lambda functions.
+These include IAM roles, REST API on Amazon API Gateway, DynamoDB tables, Amazon EventBridge event buses and Lambda functions.

 1. You need an AWS access key ID and secret access key for configuring the AWS Command Line Interface (AWS CLI).
 2. Clone the repo: